chef/automate/components/docs-chef-io/content/automate/ha_migration.md

 - Moving data from one kind of database to another.
 - Replacing one data storage system with another.
 - Moving from on-premise infrastructure to cloud infrastructure.

+## Migration in-terms of Automate HA

+User can migrate to Automate HA from existing A2HA, Automate or Chef-Backend.
+While these usecases and steps to migrate are discussed in detail in following section, there are some best practices to follow

+## Best Practices

+- While migration from existing infra to Automate HA, there could be data loss.
+To avoid that, it is suggested to take a data backup before migration.
+- Migration will usually have some downtime.
+So, planing migration accordingly with respect to downtime is necessary.